b3kz0d/SEOAnalyser/README.md

 #### Using the app
 The web application does not require any authorization.
 Open your browser and drop text or link for SEO analyze.
 There is have four options: By default, all is selected.

-Markup : * Show number of words
+* Show number of words.
-         * Filter out stop words
+* Filter out stop words.
-         * Show number of meta tags in Url
+* Show number of meta tags in Url.
-         * Show number of external links
+* Show number of external links.

 Results show the bottom of the content as a table.
 The table has sort, search and paging functionality.

 #### Implementation details

--- used Bootstrap 4
+- used Bootstrap 4.
--- used JQuery 3.3.1
+- used JQuery 3.3.1.
--- used CDN JQuery DataTable
+- used CDN JQuery DataTable.
--- used HtmlAgilityPack for parsing HTML
+- used HtmlAgilityPack for parsing HTML.
--- default ASP.NET MVC 5 template is used for project creation.
+- default ASP.NET MVC 5 template is used for project creation.
 It may contain unused files.